• Skip to primary navigation

 instant pot bbq chicken wings pin.

 With this Instant Pot BBQ Chicken Wings recipe, you can skip ordering carry-out on game day.
-Instead, learn how to make a big batch of crisp and juicy BBQ chicken wings using your pressure cooker and the help of a hot broiler.
+Instead, learn how to make a big batch of crisp and juicy bbq chicken wings using your pressure cooker and the help of a hot broiler.

-close up view of four bbq wings on a plate.
+Four bbq wings on a plate.

 Jump to: